CIS: How FreeAgent handles the domestic VAT reverse charge for contractors

 How to record reverse charge bills

-If you receive a CIS bill from a subcontractor where the reverse charge has been applied, begin by following the steps to record the bill in FreeAgent, then choose ‘Reverse Charge’ from the ‘VAT Options’ menu.
+If you receive a CIS bill from a subcontractor where the reverse charge has been applied, begin by following the steps to add the bill in FreeAgent, then choose ‘Reverse Charge’ from the ‘VAT Options’ menu.
 Please note that you will only see this option if you have enabled non-standard VAT rates in your FreeAgent settings as described in the ‘Before you get started’ section.

-When creating the bill, make sure to enter the gross amount of the bill into the ‘Total Value’ box.
 FreeAgent will automatically add 20% VAT into the appropriate boxes on the relevant VAT return.

 The effect in your VAT return